Our People

 Patron (and Alumnus)

-Born in Hackney, Deschanel was supported by our Furthering Talent programme with funding for jazz piano lessons and mentoring from a professional jazz musician from 2009 until 2013.
+Born in Hackney, Deschanel was supported by our Conect programme with funding for jazz piano lessons and mentoring from a professional jazz musician from 2009 until 2013.
 He graduated from Trinity Laban in 2020 with first class honours and subsequently won the prestigious BBC Young Jazz Musician in November 2020.
 In his new role as our Alumni Patron, Deschanel will support our work in a range of ways, from leading master classes for young jazz musicians to performing on our behalf.

 Patron